vincentbernat/network-lab/lab-bgp-infinite-aspath/README.md

-# Fun with AS override
+# Fun with confederations AS override

-Combining confederations and as-override is a recipe for disaster:
+Combining confederations and AS override is a recipe for disaster:

 ```
 RP/0/RP0/CPU0:R2#show bgp ipv6 u 2001:db8::1/128